enmielado/super-dropdown/docs/docs/README.md

 ### Advantages of a Super Dropdown Field
 * Field options can be dynamic
 * Simplify selecting Categories and Entries by replacing the the native modal selector with this field.
-(See 'Considerations' below.)
+(See 'Considerations.')
 * Make field layouts in entry forms more compact by combining multiple fields into a single set of dropdowns.
 * Skip the complications of coding linked dropdowns

+### Considerations
+Please note that this plugin is not a drop-in replacement for the native Entries and Categories fields.
+If you change one of those fields to this field type, the data will not be carried over.
+Technically, this is not what Craft refers to as a 'relational' field, which means that it does not create a database relation between elements.

 ## Using Super Dropdown